Friedrich Kittler: Media theory

-Kittler sees an autonomy in technology and therefore disagrees with Marshall McLuhan's reading of the media as "extensions of man": "Media are not pseudopods for extending the human body.
+Kittler sees an autonomy in technology and therefore disagrees with Marshall McLuhan's Understanding Media: The Extensions of Man: "Media are not pseudopods for extending the human body.
 They follow the logic of escalation that leaves us and written history behind it."
+For example, the Internet was built for the digital machines to exchange information, and human users simply adapted to the machines.
+He hoped that the Church–Turing thesis is false, since otherwise human history would soon come to an end.

 Consequently, he sees in writing literature, in writing programmes and in burning structures into silicon chips a complete continuum: "As we know and simply do not say, no human being writes anymore. [...]
 Today, human writing runs through inscriptions burnt into silicon by electronic lithography [...].
 The last historic act of writing may thus have been in the late seventies when a team of Intel engineers [plotted] the hardware architecture of their first integrated microprocessor."
-(Kittler, Es gibt keine Software.
-In: ders.: Draculas Vermächtnis.
-Technische Schriften.)